Steve14576/col/README.md

   - **colL** sereis:
     - Interface
     - In `.sh` script, smaller and lighter.
-    - Functions such as "vcd" or "set" is removed,
+    - Functions such as "vcd", "set", support for extensions are removed,
     - Zhubo think this is good enough dude you are coding an a phone
   - **colEx** series:
     - Zhubo try use AI transfer to `Rust` and further `standalone biary` so is it concise (I hope)